KRTac/VoronUsers/printer_mods/KRTac/Removable_Electronics_Fan/README.md

 ![CAD screenshot of the hinge-plate joint](images/cad_2.jpg)

 Use a 12mm (or bigger) M3 BHCS or a SHCS with a shim to fixate the plate to the stay.
-Optionaly you could print out a knob for a M3 screw to hand tighten the assembly.
+Optionaly you could print out a knob for a M3 screw to hand-tighten the assembly.

 Check how you want to position the fan (centered or off-center), orient the DIN